Year 6 - Blue Jays and Red Kites

 Lessons

 Maths and English lessons take place every day.
 In English, we focus on SPaG, Guided Reading, Spelling, Handwriting and also support the children in completing extended pieces of writing.
-In maths, there is usually a daily arithmetic starter task and then we move onto the day’s new learning.
-Once a week, there is a full hour dedicated to SATs preparation.
+In maths, there is usually a daily warm up activity, “Power Up”, followed by the main teaching part of the lesson.
+Children complete a diagnostic task and then self-assess whether to move onto a Bronze, Silver or Gold Task.

 - Science,